myst-templates/templates/README.md

 ## Contributing a LaTeX Template

-To add a new LaTeX template checkout [tex.yml](./data/tex.yml), the template should be added as:
+To add a new LaTeX template, [fork this repo](https://github.com/myst-templates/templates/fork), and modify [tex.yml](./data/tex.yml), the new template should be added as a new entry in the listing:

 ```yaml
 templates: